Lake Merritt: History

 Protection for the wetlands was nonexistent and residences kept being built on reclaimed land around the shore of the lake.
-Cleanliness continued to be a problem because of incomplete sewage projects and the lake kept silting up since the natural tidal flow had been interrupted by Merritt's dam.
+Cleanliness continued to be a problem because of incomplete sewage projects, and the lake kept silting up since the natural tidal flow had been interrupted by Merritt's dam.
 Dredging of the lake began in 1891, with the removed silt being piled along the eastern shore to make a foundation for a road which became Lakeshore Avenue.

 From 1893 to 1915, Lake Merritt saw major changes.
-Inspired by the new City Beautiful movement which got its start at the World's Columbian Exposition (Chicago World's Fair), the lake became a city-owned park.
-In 1913 an elaborate Mission Revival pergola was constructed at the northeastern tip of the lake.
-Adam's Point was cleared of houses, planted with lawns and imported trees and became Lakeside Park.
+Inspired by the new City Beautiful movement, which got its start at the World's Columbian Exposition (Chicago World's Fair), the lake became a city-owned park.
+In 1913, an elaborate Mission Revival pergola was constructed at the northeastern tip of the lake.
+Adam's Point was cleared of houses, planted with lawns and imported trees, and became Lakeside Park.
 Eastshore Park was created where East 18th Street brought Trestle Glen's watershed to the lake.
 Oakland Civic Auditorium was built at the south edge of the lake in 1914.

 1923 saw Cleveland Cascade spring into life, conceived and assisted by noted landscape architect, Howard Gilkey.
 This was a three-tiered water feature incorporating multiple waterfalls tumbling sequentially into twenty large collection basins and a pool at the bottom, flanked by twin stairs descending from Merritt Avenue in Cleveland Heights to Lakeshore Avenue.
 Colored lights in rainbow sequence lit the waterfall at night.

 In 1925, the "Necklace of Lights" was turned on.

 1929 is the year the luxurious Bellevue-Staten apartments were completed at 492 Staten Avenue in Adam's Point near Lakeside Park.
 The 15-story blend of Art Deco and Spanish Colonial styles is one of the most prominent sights viewable from nearly every point of Lake Merritt.

 Lake Merritt's natural wetlands are long gone—converted to parks, pathways and roads.
-Some of the wetland vegetation has been restored to five "Bird Islands" constructed of dredged silt between 1925 and 1956; islands which shelter hundreds of nesting and roosting water fowl.
+Some of the wetland vegetation has been restored to five "Bird Islands" constructed of dredged silt between 1925 and 1956, sheltering hundreds of nesting and roosting water fowl.
 The islands have a fresh water irrigation system to bring drinking water to the birds.
 A boom and a rope/buoy barrier protects the islands from recreational boaters.